r-ali-ashik/spring-boot-dynamic-datasoruce/readme.md

 # Dynamic-Datasource-Routing!

+## Use case
-Lest  first start with discussing  one use-case.
+Let's first start by discussing one use case.
 We might encounter the requirement of changing DATASOURCE dynamically.
-For example you are writing one kickass RESTful api and  the your clients are your local banks banks.
-Banks doesn't want to use the database use provide each of the banks want to have their own database integrated with your service.
-So you have one RESTful api but multiple database.
+For example, you are writing one kickass RESTful API and your clients are local bank banks.
+Banks don't want to use the database; they want to have their own database integrated with your service.
+So you have one RESTful API but multiple databases.

-You can distinguish requests from banks from data from the request header or from request path information.
+You can distinguish requests coming from the banks, from the request header or path information.
-Spring 2.0.1 introduced an `AbstractRoutingDataSource` which comes in handy in this regard.
-The general idea is that a routing DataSource acts as an intermediary - while the ‘real’ DataSource can be determined dynamically at runtime
+Spring 2.0.1 introduced an `AbstractRoutingDataSource` , which is handy in this regard.
+The general idea is that a routing DataSource acts as an intermediary - while the 'real' DataSource can be determined dynamically at runtime.

 ## Technology Used
 - Spring Boot 2.2.0